yueyue200830/Software-Testing/Timeline/README.md

 ## About test

-In backend, methods are tested by using mockMvc and mockito.
+In backend, methods are tested by using junit, mockMvc and mockito.

 In frontend, it is tested by jest and moxios.

+## About update homework

+Add some tests based on the example.
+For more detials, please see commits.

 ## Auther